Church Abuse of Minors

 The law puts sexual assault survivors in the position to make perpetrators and facilitators pay for their terrible actions.
 Both criminal prosecution and civil lawsuits can uphold your rights and ensure others do not fall victim to your abuser.

 Regain your voice by sharing your story with Melissa Hague.
-We believe you and are ready to fight for you.
+We believe in you and are ready to fight for you.
 Schedule your free, confidential consultation with Melissa today, and you’ll have a warrior on your side.

 What Rights Do Sexual Assault Victims Have?